jagrijalva/bam-scale/README.md

 - Navigate into each folder for relevant scripts, data, and detailed PDF reports.
 - All analyses are performed in R.

+## Data Access

+The original Latino National Survey (2006) dataset used in this analysis is hosted by ICPSR.
+Access the data here: [ICPSR Link](https://www.icpsr.umich.edu/web/ICPSR/studies/20862).

+Note: Data access may require institutional affiliation or ICPSR account.

 ## Contact & Citation:
 - [Jessala A. Grijalva's Email](mailto:jgrijalv@nd.edu)
 - [Jessala A. Grijalva's Website](https://www.jessalagrijalva.com)